 All guide and host fees and all activity costs as per itinerary including all of the following and more:

-- Walk and talk tour of Nishiki market and a local food hall Depachika • Tea Ceremony • Day trip to ancient Nara • Walking tour of Historical Higashiyama area • Private Zazen Meditation instruction and talk by Buddhist Monk • Walking tour of Gion (Geisha quarter).
-Visit to an Indigo artisan• Visit to Tezukuri (handmade craft) market • A walk along Pontocho• Sushi and sashimi demonstration • A stroll around the antiques district and a visit to several of Jane’s favourite design and craft stores •Private meeting with a trainee Geisha• A visit to Ohara area including the serene Sanzen-in • Japanese Whiskey tasting• Walking tour through the Bamboo forest area and visit magnificent villa and gardens with view• Visit to a traditional crafts museum• A walk along the Philosopher’s path.
+- Walk and talk tour of Nishiki market and a local food hall Depachika • A visit to Heian Shrine and its garden• Tea Ceremony • Day trip to ancient Nara including visits to Kasuga Shrine, deer park and Naramachi • Walking tour of Historical Higashiyama area • Private Zazen Meditation instruction and talk by Buddhist Monk • Walking tour of Gion (Geisha quarter).
+Visit to an Indigo artisan• Visit to Tezukuri (handmade craft) market • A walk along Pontocho• Sushi and sashimi demonstration • A stroll around the antiques district and a visit to several of Jane’s favourite design and craft stores •Private meeting with a trainee Geisha• A visit to Ohara area including the serene Sanzen-in • Japanese Whiskey tasting• Visit to old residence of famous folk artist• Walking tour through the Bamboo forest area and visit magnificent villa and gardens with view• Visit to a traditional crafts museum• A walk along the Philosopher’s path.

 Please note the following are NOT INCLUDED as part of the tour package: